simondhalliday/simondhalliday.github.io/research.md

 ## Work in Progress
 - "Does Economics Make you Selfish?" with Sai Mamunuru, Daniele Girardi, and Samuel Bowles.
 We explore the effect of economics courses on students’ preferences and economic policy opinions.
 Presented by co-author at CTREE 2019.
 To be presented at SEA 2019.
-- "What do we think an economics student should know?
-A machine learning investigation of research and intermediate-level texts" with Samuel Bowles, Wendy Carlin and Sahana Subramanyam.
-We explore what machine learning textual analysis can tell us about how the content of the texts for intermediate microeconomics and macroeconomics courses has reflected changes in economic research and in the economy.
-Topic modeling applied to the corpus of 27 thousand papers in top research journals in the past century allows us to map the content of the textbooks against the evolution of published research.

 ## Chapters
 - "Global Public Goods" published in [Running the Economy](http://www.amazon.co.uk/Running-Economy-Open-University-Team/dp/1780079540), Santos et al (eds).
 Open University Press.
 My chapter covers game theory, global commons, and collective action.